Attraction tickets | TicketLens

 tickets

-Tickets cost £33 for adults and £21.50 for persons aged 18 to 24 onsite; for children and youths aged 5 to 17 and for persons with a disabled ID, tickets cost £16.50.
-Children under 5 years old may enter the castle free of charge.
-Note that tickets available onsite may only be purchased subject to availability depending on visitor traffic.
+Admission prices are £30 for adults when booked in advance and £33 onsite; for young people aged 18 to 24, prices are £19.50 in advance and £21.50 onsite; for children aged 5 to 17, tickets cost £15 in advance and £16.50 onsite; for disabled individuals, tickets cost £15 in advance and £16.50 onsite.
+Children under 5 years old may enter free of charge.
+Please note that tickets available onsite may only be purchased subject to availability depending on visitor traffic.
 Therefore, pre-booking online is advisable.

 The multimedia guide as well as any special exhibitions are included in the price.
 The admission prices change on days when the State Apartments are closed to guests.
 Visitors can have their day tickets converted to annual passes for free if they get them stamped before leaving the castle.